zeruhur/loner/en/AP11_western.md

 ### Deadwood Saloon
 - Iconic drinking establishment in the center of town.
 - Frequented by cowboys, miners, and gamblers.
-- Possibile Encounters: Bartender NPC, Faction 1 NPC, Faction 5 NPC
+- Possibile Encounters: Bartender, Outlaws, Gamblers

 ### Coyote Pass

 - Treacherous pass through the mountains.
 - Bandits and ambushes are common.
-- Possibile Encounters: Bandit NPC, Faction 4 NPC, Creature 4
+- Possibile Encounters: Bandit, Natives, Rattlesnake

 ### Silver Mine
 - Abandoned mine with silver veins.
 - Tunnels are unstable and dangerous.
-- Possibile Encounters: Faction 3 NPC, Creature 5, Creature 6
+- Possibile Encounters: Outlaws, Lurker, Rattlesnake

 ### Fort Union
 - Military fort on the edge of the territory.
 - Commanded by a tough but fair colonel.
-- Possibile Encounters: Military NPC, Faction 2 NPC, Creature 2
+- Possibile Encounters: Soldiers, Natives

 ### Dry Gulch
 - Small, dusty town on the outskirts of civilization.
 - Lawless and dangerous, ruled by a corrupt mayor.
-- Possibile Encounters: Mayor NPC, Faction 6 NPC, Creature 1
+- Possibile Encounters: Mayor, Bandit, Lawmen

 ### Big Sky Ranch
 - Sprawling cattle ranch owned by a wealthy rancher.
 - Prized cattle are guarded by cowboys and guard dogs.
-- Possibile Encounters: Rancher NPC, Cowboy NPC, Creature 3
+- Possibile Encounters: Rancher, Cowboy, Rattlesnake

 ## Adventure Seeds